nhavantuonglai/javascript-table-content/readme.md

 (Original Vietnamese below)

-_Table of Contents Generator is a JavaScript package that creates a floating table of contents (TOC) button and panel for web pages.
+_Table of Contents Generator is a JavaScript package that creates a floating table of contents (TOC) button and panel for website.
 It automatically detects headings (H2, H3, H4) and generates a clickable TOC, enhancing navigation for long content._

 ## Installation Guide